cloudposse/atmos/website/docs/cli/commands/describe/describe-dependants.md

 ]
 ```

-Similarly, the following Atmos command shows all the components and stacks that are dependants of the `test/test-component` component in
+Similarly, the following Atmos command shows all the components that depend on the `test/test-component` component in
 the `tenant1-ue2-test-1` stack:

 ```shell